 VIS 3470 / 2 credits / Special topic (offered irregularly)

 This colloquium augments the Art+Design undergraduate program by focusing on the independent research of a current MFA student with advanced standing.
 The graduate student shares his or her unique research through readings, workshop activities, studio critiques, writing, and other assignments.
-Open to all visual arts majors; offered as SOA 3170 for students in other disciplines.

 The Arts for Social Change

 VIS 3500 / 3 credits / Every semester